TriPed-Robot/trip_kinematics/docs/design/Errors.md

         Class: HomogenousTransformationMatrix

-        Description: For the convention parmeter there is something other specified than quat or any permutation of xyz
+        Description: For the convention parameter there is something other specified than quat or any permutation of xyz
         Msg: "ConventionError: Expect x,y,z got: "

 Warnings: